 Janine Stange is a motivational speaker, singer, and on-air personality.
 She is best known for her historic journey to sing the Star-Spangled Banner in all 50 states – a mission she embarked on to honor our brave.
-Her story is the subject of “National Anthem Girl” a documentary by Kelly’s Filmworks now streaming on Amazon Prime.
+Her story is the subject of “National Anthem Girl” a documentary by Kelly’s Filmworks now streaming on Amazon Prime and Apple TV.

 Janine has been featured on every major television network, and appeared on national news shows including: TODAY Show, Fox & Friends, NBC Nightly News, and Fox News @ Night.
-She can be heard every Thursday morning on Sirius XM’s 60’s on 6 with Phlash Phelps.
+She can be heard every Thursday morning on Sirius XM’s ’60s Gold with Phlash Phelps.

 Stange has spoken to groups across the country ranging from Fortune 500 companies to inner-city public schools.
 She connects to all ages and backgrounds providing a sense of citizenship, duty, and what service-over-self really means.
 She works closely with non-profits that empower and give back to our military and their families.
 In 2015, Janine also became the first person to sing the national anthem every hour, 24 hours straight as part of an effort to raise funds for a military charity.

 Janine takes audiences along on her journey.
 Through stories that are both comical and moving, Stange identifies the pitfalls to goals – and shares five life lessons that helped her navigate through and realize her 50-state goal.
 Ultimately Janine Stange helps others uncover their own unique life mission and activates them to do what they can, with what they have, where they are.